-if you have watched on either television or Youtube and asked your self why Olympic archers swing their bows, well so have I. When I first started shooting archery I noticed this and started doing my research and actually learned a lot from it.
-It wasn`t just a show off trick, but it was a reason behind it.
+if you have watched on either television or Youtube and asked yourself why Olympic archers swing their bows, well so have I. When I first started shooting archery I noticed this and started doing my research and actually learned a lot from it.
+It wasn`t just a show-off trick, but it was a reason behind it.

-There are a lot of beginners gripping their bow as hard as they can because they think they have to do so in order to gain control and not losing the bow when they shoot.
+There are a lot of beginners gripping their bow as hard as they can because they think they have to do so in order to gain control and not lose the bow when they shoot.
 This has the opposite effect of what a beginner thinks.
 Squeezing the grip will cause you to shake when you are aiming in result decreasing your accuracy.

-Why the olympic archers swing the bow
+Why do the Olympic archers swing the bow

-When they shot the bow drops in to the sling and the bow will swing.
+When they shot the bow drops into the sling and the bow will swing.